nrwl/nx/README.md

 Yes, starting with Angular CLI 6 you can add different types of projects to a single workspace (by default you can add applications and libraries).
 This is great, but is not sufficient to enable the monorepo-style development.
 Nx adds an extra layer of tooling to make this possible.

-In addition to using the monorepo, Google is also know for its use of automation.
+In addition to using the monorepo, Google is also known for its use of automation.
 Nx adds powerful capabilities helping your team promote best practices and ensure consistency.

 ### Use Innovative Tools